gravelcycles/Notes/Code_Review.md

 #### 5. Remember: You are interested in seeing your code *im*proved, not just *ap*roved
 It's tough when you've put in 30 minutes to 2 hours into a commit and then someone asks you to redo part or all of it.
 However, it's all about the process.
 Good software developers are process-driven over outcome-driven.
 We need to ship code, but we want to ship the best code we can.
 Remember that you and your reviewer are both looking to accomplish the same outcome.
 Your reviewer is your best resource to improving your code and your coding process.

-### Guidelines for Code Reviewers
-TODO

 ## Code Review on GitHub
 GitHub supports Code Review via Pull Requests.
-Here are a couple of resources I found useful to understanding the Pull Request flow: [About Pull Requests](https://help.github.com/articles/about-pull-requests/) and [GitHub Code Review](https://github.com/features/code-review/).
+Here are a couple of resources I found useful when trying to grok the Pull Request flow: [About Pull Requests](https://help.github.com/articles/about-pull-requests/) and [GitHub Code Review](https://github.com/features/code-review/).

 Although you should be doing this already, you are required to create a separate branch with your changes before creating a Pull Request and then `push` this new branch to `origin`.
 Some of this is automated for you using a tool called `hub` (discussed below), however I would strongly suggest that you [understand branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging).
 Branching gives you super powers.